Abha Singh: Speeches

 Singh spoke at She/Talks Mumbai, an event organised by SheThePeople.TV in association with the Consulate General of Canada in Mumbai.

 Personal life

-Singh's father was a gallantry award-winning police officer.
-One of her primary influences was her mother who had the unique distinction of being the first woman from her village to attain Post-Graduation in 1961 from Allahabad University.
+Singh's father was an award-winning police officer.
+One of her primary influences was her mother who was the first woman from her village to attain Post-Graduation in 1961 from Allahabad University.

 She is married to Yogesh Pratap Singh, who was formerly an officer in the Indian Police Service and currently serves as a lawyer in Bombay High Court.

 Rann-Samar Foundation

 Singh runs an NGO named Rann-Samar, which helps people who cannot afford legal assistance from professional lawyers.
-The foundation has helped construct toilets in rural areas and organizes beautician courses for women convicts in Lucknow Jail.
+The foundation has helped construct toilets in rural areas and organises beautician courses for women convicts in Lucknow Jail.

 Rann-Samar provides computer training to convicts of Lucknow Jail and Jaunpur Jail.
 Around 200 convicts have been trained in Lucknow Jail in a span of one year.